KD5FMU/Convert-Audio-File-to-ulaw/README.md

 ./audio_convert.sh input.wav
 ```

-Or you can specify the outoput filename.
+Or you can specify the output filename.
 ```
 ./audio_convert.sh input.mp3 my_output.ul
 ```